avast/cactus/README.md

 Case class can be mapped back to GPB as easily as in the other direction.
 The source case class can contain an arbitrary scala collection (even mutable).

-You have the option to either add or not suffix `List` to the name of the case class field when mapping a collection - see `fieldString2` vs. `fieldStringsList` in the example.

 ### Example

 GPB: